dominikb1888/fohispital/README.md

 '''

 Navigate your browser to 'localhost' and you should see the entry message of our service.
 More info via: https://fastapi.tiangolo.com/deployment/docker/

+## 3. Postgres Persistence

+One major flaw of our system ist the lack of proper persistence, i.e. storage of data outside of memory.
+Currently, we use file which are easy to use and share.
+However, this approach is only sensible as long as the amount of interactions with the data and especiallu update operations is low.
+In addition, if you wanted to update only one field it would mean a complete loading of the file and then exchanging of the value based on its dictionary key.
+This might be ok for one operation, but absolutely inefficient for large numbers of edits.

+Databases are great tools to persist data an efficient and extensible way.
+There are many types of database systems and approaches to modeling data for them.
+Which one is right for FHIR?

+### 3.1.
+Document vs. Relational Databases

+### 3.2.
+Postsgres BJSON as middleground

+### 3.3 CRUD operations in Fastapi with SQLMODEL and Postgres BJSON

+### 3.4 Dockerizing the database

+### Synthesis